rafaefarrukh/eX/README.md

 The important datasets involved are:

+- external:
-- courses (csv") = details of all courses offered (offline copy from google sheets")
+  - courses (csv) = details of all courses offered (offline copy from google sheets)
-- programs (csv") = details of all programs offered (offline copy from google sheets")
+  - programs (csv) = details of all programs offered (offline copy from google sheets)
+  - degree_details (pdf) = presentation explaining FCCU undergraduate degree
+- internal:
-- grades (data frame") = grading system
+  - grades (data frame) = grading system
+- evaluated:

-- timeline (reactive") =  semester details based on yd_sem, yd_yr
+  - timeline (reactive) =  semester details based on yd_sem, yd_yr
-- user_data (reactive") = details of all courses based on timeline, sx.y, xyz
+  - user_data (reactive) = details of all courses based on timeline, sx.y, xyz
-- user_overview (reactive") = credit and gpa distribution based on timeline, user_data, sx.y, xyz
+  - user_overview (reactive) = credit and gpa distribution based on timeline, user_data, sx.y, xyz

-- sx.y (reactive") = courses and grades taken in that semester.
+  - sx.y (reactive) = courses and grades taken in that semester.
 Uses rhandsontable to interact with user
+- export/import:

-- export (csv") = all user inputs that are to be exported to "import"
+  - export (csv) = all user inputs that are to be exported to "import"
-- import (reactive") = all user inputs that are to be imported from "export"
+  - import (reactive) = all user inputs that are to be imported from "export"